 - Employees cannot accumulate unused casual leaves; and

-- The Bombay Shops & Establishment Act does not provide for any casual or sick leave
+- The Bombay Shops & Establishment Act does not provide for any casual or sick leave.

 Maternity benefits

-Every woman is entitled to payment of maternity benefit at the rate of the average daily wage for the period of the employee’s actual absence from work.
+Every woman is entitled to payment of maternity benefits at the rate of the average daily wage for the period of the employee’s actual absence from work.
 Apart from 12 weeks of salary, a female worker is entitled to a medical bonus of INR 3,500.

-In the event of miscarriage or medical termination of pregnancy, the employee is entitled to six weeks of paid maternity leave.
+In the event of a miscarriage or medical termination of pregnancy, the employee is entitled to six weeks of paid maternity leave.

 Employees are also entitled to an additional month of paid leave in case of complications arising due to pregnancy, delivery, premature birth, miscarriage, medical termination, or a tubectomy operation (two weeks in this case).